How Much Does Home Field Advantage Matter in Soccer Games? A Causal Inference Approach for English Premier League Analysis: Motivating Data

 To better understand this phenomenon, we study a data set provided by Hudl \& Wyscout, a company that excels at soccer game scouting and match analysis.
 The data is collected from 380 games played by 20 teams in EPL, and includes a number of statistics collected from each game that range across the defensive and offensive capabilities of the home and away teams and players.
+The data that support the findings of this study are available from Hudl \& Wyscout.
+Restrictions apply to the availability of these data, which were used under license for this study.
+Data are available from the corresponding author with the permission of Hudl \& Wyscout (\url{www.hudl.com}).
 We choose to focus on eleven in-game statistics as follows: \begin{itemize} \item \textbf{Attacks w/ Shot} - The number of times that an offensive team makes a forward move towards their goal (a dribble, a pass, etc) followed by a shot; \item \textbf{Defence Interceptions} - The number of times that a defending team intercepts a pass; \item \textbf{Reaching Opponent Box} - The number of times that a team moves the ball into their opponent's goal box; \item \textbf{Reaching Opponent Half} - The number of times that a team moves the ball into their opponent's half; \item \textbf{Shots Blocked} - The number of times that a defending team deflects a shot on goal to prevent scoring; \item \textbf{Shots from Box} - The number of shots taken from the goal box; \item \textbf{Shots from Danger Zone} - The number of shots taken from the "Danger Zone", which is a relative area in the center of the field approximately 18 yards or less from the goal; \item \textbf{Successful Key Passes} - The number of passes that would have resulted in assists if the resulting shot had been made; \item \textbf{Touches in Box} - Number of passes or touches that occur within the penalty area; \item \textbf{Successful Key Passes} - The number of passes that would have resulted in assists if the resulting shot had been made; \item \textbf{Expected Goals (XG)} - The average likelihood a goal will be scored given the position of the player over the course of a game; \item \textbf{Yellow Cards} - The number of yellow cards given to a team in a game. \end{itemize}